goldcoderZ/rocm-libraries/projects/hipblaslt/docs/install/building-installing-hipblaslt.rst

 Building the library dependencies and library
 ---------------------------------------------

-Some typical examples of how to build the library:
+Here are some typical examples showing how to build the library:

 .. csv-table::
    :header: "Command","Description"